marcinkwiatkowski/iosdeveloper/README.md

 # iosdeveloper
-iosdeveloper is a gem and let you access Apple Provisioning Portal from the command line.
+iosdeveloper is a ruby gem that provides a set of commands for managing devices and provisioning profiles directly from the command line.
+It's perfectly suited for continuous integration servers.

 ## Getting started